Acarbose (By mouth)

-- You may need to keep a supply of glucose tablets or gel with you to treat low blood sugar.
-Regular table sugar may not work as well for low blood sugar, because acarbose keeps your body from absorbing regular sugar quickly.
+- You may need to keep glucose tablets or gel with you in case your blood sugar level becomes too low.
+Table sugar may not work as well, because acarbose keeps your body from absorbing regular sugar quickly.

 Possible Side Effects While Using This Medicine